UKCloud/documentation/articles/managed-operations/man-ref-customer-prereqs.md

 Managed IT Operations helps to reduce the non-value add challenges of managing your compute assets, whilst increasing your overall level of trust and confidence in the true health of your entire multi-cloud estate.
 For more information, see the [*Managed IT Operations Service Definition*](man-sd-managed-it-ops.md).

-Before UKCloud can begin onboarding your virtual machines onto this service, your environment **must** meet the the following prerequisites.
+Before UKCloud can begin onboarding your virtual machines onto this service, your environment **must** meet the the prerequisites outlined in this article.

 ## Managed Monitoring as a Service